 Unfortunately, our ego genuinely believes it is who we really are.
 Because it’s so convinced that it’s real, it will reject any attempt to dismantle it because it perceives that as a death threat.
 And so, growth of any kind is extremely difficult because the ego is always trying to protect itself.

-Some ways to explore your ego include:
+Some ways to explore your ego that combine inner work and soul work include:

 These three simple practices can have a tremendous impact on your ability to see clearly and experience the truth of who you really are.